twknab/gear_list_MEVN/README.md

 - User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?
+- Ticking an item complete seems to re-arrange list (can we prevent this re-arrangement?)

 #### TODO: